videomi/shotcut_web/roadmap.md

 - more columns and sorting in Playlist
 - clip markers or flags
 - turn off all effects switch
-- data-driven graphics such as telemetry, especially with GPX or GPMF (GoPro)
 - aspect ratio lock for VUI rectangle control - e.g. when used with Crop: Rectangle
 - motion blur for motion-animated things like Text and Size/Position/Rotate
 - 2.7K and 8K Video Modes